dodyg/practical-aspnetcore/README.md

 * **Middleware (12)**

   We will explore all aspect of middleware building in this section.
-There is no extra dependency taken other than `Kestrel` and `dotnet watch`.

   * [Middleware 1](/projects/middleware-1)